University of Malaya: Raffles College

-Following completion of the first hostel, Raffles College was opened informally to students on 12 June 1928.
+Following the completion of the first hostel, Raffles College was opened informally to students on 12 June 1928.
 Of the first 43 students, nine were private students, and the rest were government-funded; there were two women among this first cohort.
 On 22 July 1929, Raffles College was formally established.
-Its students studied either arts or sciences, and graduated with a diploma after three years.
+Its students studied either arts or sciences and graduated with a diploma after three years.
 Science students were permitted to use the labs of the King Edward VII College.
-Four years later, the College Council proposed changes in the curriculum, so that the Diploma could be furthered to a Degree through external examinations in collaboration with universities in England.
+Four years later, the College Council proposed changes in the curriculum so that the Diploma could be furthered to a Degree through external examinations in collaboration with universities in England.

-In 1937, Sir Shenton Thomas declared the college would have a full-time Principal.
-The college had its fourth Principal, Alexander Keir, succeeding Frederick Joseph Morten.
-By 1939 war was waged in Europe, and had put a halt to the development of the college.
-The war in Europe came to Asia and Singapore was invaded by the Japanese in February 1942.
+In 1937, Sir Shenton Thomas declared the college would have a full-time principal.
+The college had its fourth principal, Alexander Keir, succeeding Frederick Joseph Morten.
+By 1939, war was waged in Europe and had put a halt to the development of the college.
+The war in Europe came to Asia, and Singapore was invaded by the Japanese in February 1942.

-After the war, the school was reopened and W.E.
-Dyer was Principal.
-The future of Raffles College was uncertain, until 1948 when Dr George V. Allen (later Sir) who was formerly the Principal of King Edward VII Medical College posted as the last Principal of Raffles College.
-The college was amalgamated with the former, for the making of a university for the Malayans.
+After the war, the school was reopened, and W.E.
+Dyer was the principal.
+The future of Raffles College was uncertain until 1948 when Dr George V. Allen (later Sir), who was formerly the principal of King Edward VII Medical College, posted as the last principal of Raffles College.
+The college was amalgamated with the former to establish a university for the Malays.